How will the coronavirus affect people with pancreatic cancer?

 - You should strictly avoid contact with anyone who has symptoms of coronavirus.

-It is still ok to have visits from professionals providing healthcare or personal care as long as they don’t have symptoms of coronavirus and thoroughly wash their hands.
+It is ok to have visits from professionals providing healthcare or personal care as long as they don’t have symptoms of coronavirus and thoroughly wash their hands.

 Read more about what treatment and appointments may be like at the moment in our blog.

-A support bubble or extended household means that you would be able to meet with people in the support bubble or extended household indoors as well as outside, be less than 2 metres apart and stay overnight.
+A support bubble or extended household means that you would be able to meet with people in the support bubble indoors as well as outside, be less than 2 metres apart and stay overnight.
 It would include the whole household of the person who doesn’t live alone.
 You would effectively be able to act as if you were members of the same household.
-You should only form a support bubble or extended household with one other household, and should not change or add to your support bubble or extended household.
+You should only form a support bubble with one other household, and should not change or add to your support bubble.

-If anyone in your support bubble or extended household gets coronavirus symptoms, everyone should stay at home.
+If anyone in your support bubble gets coronavirus symptoms, everyone should stay at home.
 If anyone is contacted as part of the test and trace programme, the person contacted should stay at home.
 If the person contacted gets coronavirus symptoms, everyone in the support bubble or extended household must then isolate.

 We are part of the One Cancer Voice group of cancer charities that are working together to provide information about coronavirus and cancer.